-Nearly 100 community volunteers comprise the Impact Councils of United Way of Greater Stark County.
+Over 50 community volunteers comprise the Impact Councils of United Way of Greater Stark County.
 Their diverse backgrounds as human care and agency experts, community leaders and dedicated volunteers ensure the citizen review process operates to its potential.
-The Impact Councils examine data and facts about greater Stark County,and from that data, allocate funds to programs and services that work to solve our community's problems at the root cause.
+The Impact Councils examine data and facts about Greater Stark County,and from that data, allocate funds to programs and services that work to solve our community's problems at the root cause.

 To see how the Impact Councils make funding decisions, click here ».

-There are three Councils, each addressing critical BUILDING BLOCKS of the greater Stark County community.
+There are three Councils, each addressing the BOLD GOALS of United Way of Greater Stark County and the community.
 Within those groups there are several measurable outcome areas.

 EDUCATION – Helping children and youth achieve their potential

-Through United Way’s work, children and youth will be given the best possible start to develop to their fullest potential.
+Through United Way of Greater Stark County’s work, children and youth will be given the best possible start to develop to their fullest potential.
 Children will be better prepared and ready to learn when entering school.
 Youth will be provided with the necessary academic, job and social skills necessary to succeed as adults.
-United Way programs help keep teens and youth on the right track and help teach the skills needed to avoid risky behavior.
+United Way of Greater Stark County's programs help keep teens and youth on the right track and help teach the skills needed to avoid risky behavior.

-The Children & Youth Impact Council oversees program funding in three areas:
+The Education Impact Council oversees program funding in two areas:

 Self-sufficiency is vital to a successful family life, and United Way programs work to remove barriers and build skills necessary to attain and maintain employment.
 Family stability is dependent on keeping kids and families safe and strong.
 United Way will work to reduce the number of families and individuals that experience violence, abuse and neglect, and who abuse drugs and alcohol.
 United Way also works to develop family financial stability through building economic independence skills such as financial literacy, employment training and more.

-The Families Impact Council oversees program funding in two areas:
+The Financial Stability Impact Council oversees program funding: